-A working group of stakeholders has been meeting for the past several months to develop a framework for the Association for Writing Across the Curriculum (AWAC).
-AWAC would bring together the intellectual, human, political, and economic capital of the writing across the curriculum community to better support and grow WAC as a global intellectual tradition.
+Following work over a two-year period, the Association for Writing Across the Curriculum (AWAC) has been launched.
+AWAC serves as a professional organization for members of the WAC community.
+Its mission is to bring together the intellectual, human, political, and economic capital of the WAC community to better support and grow WAC as a global intellectual tradition.

 WAC-GO seeks to increase mentoring to and support for graduate students with an interest in WAC research, program administration, or teaching.
 WAC-GO works closely with other WAC-related entities to promote graduate student scholarship, seek out funding and support for graduate student research activities, and connect graduate students with cross-institutional research, administrative, and teaching mentors.